 Kids don’t think about their health in general, overall or dental.
 That is a worry that comes along with becoming an adult, so it is important for a parent to teach their children good dental habits at a young age.
 Dental health starts with our first tooth and continues throughout our lives.
 Contact our office to learn more about how to teach children good dental habits and why it is important to their overall wellbeing.

-Our mouths play a big part when it comes to communication, including a confident smile, but did you know that tooth sensitivity may be your mouths way of communicating with you that there is an issue that needs to be addressed?
-Sensitivity is the way our teeth are trying to tell us that something may be wrong.
+Tooth sensitivity may be your mouth’s way of communicating with you that there is an issue that needs to be addressed.
+Think of sensitivity as the way our teeth try to tell us that something may be wrong.

 You may experience this when you bite into that deliciously frozen popsicle or sip on your favorite cinnamon-hot chocolate.
-If your teeth are sensitive to these stimuli, and the pain is short lived, you probably do not have a big reason to worry, but if the pain is persistent or confined to a specific tooth or area in the mouth, it may be a sign of a cracked tooth, cavity, or damaged filling.
+If your teeth are sensitive to these stimuli, and the pain is short lived, you probably do not have a big reason to worry.
+However, if the pain is persistent or confined to a specific tooth or area in the mouth, it may mean you have a cracked tooth, cavity, or damaged filling.

 What are some of the common causes for tooth sensitivity?

-- Receding Gums – brushing your teeth too forcefully may cause your gums to “run away.”
+- Receding Gums – Brushing your teeth too forcefully may cause your gums to “run away.”
 You may think that the harder you brush the better, but this is not true.
 You may be causing damage to the soft tissue of the gums by brushing to forcefully, causing your gums to recede, which can play a major role in tooth sensitivity.
-Use a soft-bristle brush and a circled stroke when you brush, and always brush (at least) for 2 minutes
+The proper way is to use a soft-bristle brush and a circled stroke when you brush, and always brush (at least) for 2 minutes.

 Have you ever wondered why you have bad breath when you get up in the morning?
 That unmistakable odor is a result of the overnight activity happening in your mouth while you sleep.
 Yes, though you think your body is shutting down for the night, there is, in fact, a lot going on.
 As you may have guessed from the results, this overnight mouth activity is not good and is due to bacteria activity.